k-brahma/md-translation-helper-alternative/chap23_en.md

 #### Clues to creating one:

-- Talk to primary process about secondary
+- Talk to primary process about secondary:
-- Dream maps
+	- Now that occurs, so how you feel?
-- Ghost stories
+- Ghost stories:
+	- What rore each of us in?
+Then step out from the role.
+- Dream maps:
+	- Check overall pattern of a dream.

 #### Ideas: